Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program

+where $a$ and $c$ are the power law slopes for stars dimmer (RGB stars) and brighter (AGB stars) than $m_{TRGB}$, and $b$ indicates the RGB jump.
+The artificial star experiments performed within DOLPHOT are used to quantify the levels of error, bias, and completeness present in the measured photometry, and these are all explicitly taken into account when modeling the observed luminosity function of AGB and RGB stars.
+Further work by \cite{2014AJ....148....7W} present further refinements to improve on speed.
+The underlying methodology mentioned here has formed the basis for a large amount of work on the TRGB done by several groups (e.g. \citealt{2011AJ....141..106J,2014MNRAS.443.1281K, 2017AJ....154...51M, 2018MNRAS.474.3221M, 2019ApJ...872...80C}, among many others).
+Full details of our methodology are available within \cite{2006AJ....132.2729M}, \cite{2014AJ....148....7W}, and \cite{2021arXiv210402649A}, the latter of which provides a decadal update on the features (e.g. color images) of the CMDs/TRGB catalog first presented by \cite{2009AJ....138..332J}.

 \item Unlike the CCHP who use a singular value for $M_{TRGB}$, we standardize the TRGB measurement to a fiducial color following \cite{2007ApJ...661..815R} to include a color term to account for the modest metallicity dependence of the location of the TRGB in the $F814W$ filter.
 While the CCHP use the bluest red giant branch stars for their analysis of each galaxy, these stars do not necessarily have the same color distribution from galaxy to galaxy.